Where to Find the Best Park City Restaurants

 $$ The chefs at Vessel use fresh locally-sourced ingredients in a menu that changes seasonally.
 The food is good for you, hearty, and respectful of both your time and your wallet.
 Visit the Vessel Kitchen website.

-$$ Maxwell’s is a classic amongst the locals, offering New York style pizzas.
-There are fresh house-made pastas, Philly cheese steaks, and buffalo wings.
-But you gotta try the specialty pizzas!
-Located in the Kimball Junction area, this is a great family option on the outskirts of town.
+$$ Maxwell’s is a classic amongst the locals, offering massive New York-style pizzas, best paired with a pint of beer.
+They also serve house-made pastas, Philly cheese steaks, and buffalo wings.
+Located in the Kimball Junction area, Maxwell’s is a great family option that doesn’t involve going to Main Street.
 Visit Maxwells website.